aiidateam/aiida-tutorials/docs/pages/2020_Intro_Week/sections/basics.rst

 .. code:: bash

     verdi restapi
+     * REST API running on http://127.0.0.1:5000/api/v4
      * Serving Flask app "aiida.restapi.run_api" (lazy loading)
      * Environment: production
-       WARNING: Do not use the development server in a production environment.
+       WARNING: This is a development server.
+Do not use it in a production deployment.
        Use a production WSGI server instead.
      * Debug mode: off
      * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)